Rail transport in Malaysia: Klang Valley Double Track (KVDT) Project

+Kempas Baru–Pasir Gudang passenger service line

+On 9 May 2025, it was announced that the cargo-only –Pasir Gudang railway line will soon be upgraded to accommodate passenger services.
+Passenger service along this line will primarily serve the high passengers flow expected from the upcoming Johor Bahru–Singapore RTS line in Johor Bahru, and is planned to be operational by 2026.

 Penang Transport Master Plan

 Introduced by the Penang state government in 2015, the Penang Transport Master Plan originally envisaged seven public transport corridors.
-Of the seven corridors, the Mutiara LRT line was given the highest priority to ease vehicular traffic volume along the downtown George Town–Bayan Lepas corridor, which reached 64,144 vehicles in 2018.
-The 29 km line is the first domestic light rail system outside the Klang Valley, comprising 21 stations between Penang Sentral in Seberang Perai, downtown George Town, Bayan Lepas and Silicon Island.
+Of the seven corridors, the LRT Mutiara Line was given the highest priority to ease vehicular traffic volume along the downtown George Town-Bayan Lepas corridor, which reached 64,144 vehicles in 2018.
+The 29 km line is the first domestic light rapid transit (LRT) system outside the Klang Valley, comprising 22 stations between Penang Sentral in Seberang Perai, downtown George Town, Bayan Lepas and Silicon Island.

-The Mutiara line received conditional approval from federal government environmental regulators in 2019.
+The Mutiara Line received conditional approval from federal government environmental regulators in 2019.
 Due to political infighting, construction could not begin until 2025 when the Anwar Ibrahim administration took over the LRT project.
 The line is expected to be operational by 2031.

 East Coast Rail Link

-The East Coast Rail Link (ECRL) is a standard gauge, single-track on double placement railway link infrastructure project connecting Port Klang on the Straits of Malacca to Kota Bharu in northeast Peninsular Malaysia via Putrajaya, connecting the East Coast Economic Region states of Pahang, Terengganu and Kelantan to one another, and to the Central Region of the Peninsular's west coast.
-The project was proposed to provide high speed inter-city rail service to the east coast states and to complement the KTM East Coast Line.
-Currently, Terengganu is the only state in Peninsular Malaysia without a passenger railway system, as the KTM East Coast Line only services Pahang and Kelantan.
+The East Coast Rail Link (ECRL) is a standard gauge, single-track on double placement railway link infrastructure project connecting Port Klang on the Straits of Malacca to Kota Bharu in northeast Peninsular Malaysia via Serendah, Gombak and the states of Pahang and Terengganu, connecting the East Coast Economic Region states of Pahang, Terengganu and Kelantan to one another, and to the Central Region of the Peninsular Malaysia's west coast.
+The project was proposed to provide higher speed inter-city rail service to the east coast states and to complement the single track non-electrified KTM East Coast Line.
+Currently, Terengganu is the only state in Peninsular Malaysia without a passenger railway system, as the KTM East Coast Line only serves Pahang and Kelantan.
+The railway is expected to begin operations in January 2027.

 Johor Bahru-Singapore Rapid Transit System

 The Johor Bahru-Singapore Rapid Transit System (RTS Link) is an under-construction cross-border rapid transit system that will connect Woodlands, Singapore and Johor Bahru, Malaysia, crossing the Straits of Johor.

 The rapid transit system will have two stations, with the Singaporean terminus located at Woodlands North station (interchanging with the Singapore MRT system) and the Malaysia terminus at Bukit Chagar station (interchange with the proposed Iskandar Malaysia BRT system).
 Both stations will have co-located Singaporean and Malaysian customs, immigration and quarantine facilities.

-When built, the RTS Link will be the second rail link between the two countries after the KTM Intercity Shuttle Tebrau, and the first high-capacity international metro system to be built.
-The RTS Link is expected to replace the railway line and shuttle train services between JB Sentral and Woodlands Train Checkpoint, completing the withdrawal of KTM operations from Singapore.
+When built, the RTS Link will be the second rail link between the two countries after KTM Intercity's Shuttle Tebrau service on the last remaining KTM railway in Singapore between and the Woodlands Train Checkpoint, and the first high-capacity international metro system to be built.
+The RTS Link is expected to replace the railway line and shuttle train services between, completing the withdrawal of KTM operations from Singapore.